fish-shell/fish-shell/doc_src/index.rst

 Tab Completion
 --------------

-Tab completion is one of the most time saving features of any modern shell.
-By tapping :kbd:`Tab`, the user asks fish to guess the rest of the command or parameter that the user is currently typing.
-If fish can only find one possible completion, fish will write it out.
-If there is more than one completion, fish will write out the longest prefix that all completions have in common.
-If the completions differ on the first character, a list of all possible completions is printed.
-The list features descriptions of the completions and if the list doesn't fit the screen, it is scrollable by using the arrow keys, :kbd:`Page Up` / :kbd:`Page Down`, :kbd:`Tab` or :kbd:`Space`.
+Tab completion is a time saving feature of any modern shell.
+When you type :kbd:`Tab`, fish tries to guess the rest of the word under the cursor.
+If it finds just one possibility, it inserts it.
+If it finds more, it inserts the longest unambiguous part and then opens a menu (the "pager") that you can navigate to find what you're looking for.

-If the list is visible, pressing :kbd:`Control`\ +\ :kbd:`S` (or the ``pager-toggle-search`` binding) will allow filtering the list. :kbd:`Shift`\ +\ :kbd:`Tab` (or the ``complete-and-search`` binding) will trigger completion with the search field immediately visible.
+The pager can be navigated with the arrow keys, :kbd:`Page Up` / :kbd:`Page Down`, :kbd:`Tab` or :kbd:`Shift`\ +\ :kbd:`Tab`.
+Pressing :kbd:`Control`\ +\ :kbd:`S` (the ``pager-toggle-search`` binding - :kbd:`/` in vi-mode) opens up a search menu that you can use to filter the list.

-These are the general purpose tab completions that fish provides:
+Fish provides some general purpose completions:

-- Completion of commands (builtins, functions and regular programs).
+- Commands (builtins, functions and regular programs).

-- Completion of shell variable names.
+- Shell variable names.

-- Completion of usernames for tilde expansion.
+- Usernames for tilde expansion.

-- Completion of filenames, even on strings with wildcards such as ``*`` and ``**``.
+- Filenames, even on strings with wildcards such as ``*`` and ``**``.

-Fish provides a large number of program specific completions.
+It also provides a large number of program specific scripted completions.
 Most of these completions are simple options like the ``-l`` option for ``ls``, but some are more advanced.
-The latter include:
+For example:

 - The programs ``man`` and ``whatis`` show all installed manual pages as completions.